David J. Baugh

-The Japanese opened a new camp at Cabanatuan to relieve the conditions of the camp.
-David was sent to the camp when it opened.
 It is known that David went out on a work detail to Clark Field.
 The POWs on the detail built revetments and a runway.
 The Japanese guards did not care how much work was done since they wanted the detail to last as long as possible.
 The one thing that was not allowed was the POWs could not talk to each other.

 As they neared the completion of the runway, the rock the POWs used, for the base of the runway, ran out.
 The Japanese engineers decided that sand would be used for the base on the last part of the runway.
 After the runway was finished, the first Japanese bomber that landed on it had its landing gear sink into the runway, where the sand had been used, and the plane flipped over on its back.